mahendrabairagi/DeeplensWorkshop/lab4.md

 ### Step 4: Identify faces stored in S3 and retrieve profile through AWS Lambda on Cloud and DynamoDB
-5. Publish profiles to AWS IoT and AWS SNS

 **I- Create a role for cloud lambda function**